maddalihanumateja/maddalihanumateja.github.io/_projects/expert_garden.md

 status: "active"
 tags:
    - Extended Reality
+   - Expert-Novice Collaboration
    - Teaching/Learning
-   - Remote Expert-Novice Collaboration
    - Ethnography
    - Prototyping
    - Usability Study
    - Mixed-Methods
-   - Intergeneration Design
+   - Intergenerational Design
-   - Unity
-   - Oculus
-   - WebXR
-   - WebRTC
 ---
 I've conducted participant observation (CHI'20) and user-centered design studies (CSCW '22) to understand how to design, build and evaluate systems that enhance the social and instructional experience of remote skill-sharing in expert-novice groups in skilled hobby activities (e.g. gardening, woodworking).
 Gardening is a useful case to explore design for collaboration in hobbies as it has widespread intergenerational appeal and is viewed as a meaningful activity for individuals, families and communities.
 For this project, I have built Networked Unity and AFRAME (WebXR) based design probes whose related GitHub repos can be accessed via request.